VitalJeevanjot/QByteChain/README.md

 # Quasar App
-A Byteball and quasar based app in active development and the devepment progress can be tracked on `Genievot` blog over Steem.
+A Byteball and quasar based app that returns Unit ID very basic info into Quasar components. in active development and the devepment progress can be tracked on `Genievot` blog over Steem.

 ### To use it
 - Download that zip file and extract.